StanleyNg/documentation-user/legal/terms/terms_of_sale.rst

 General Terms of Sale
 =====================

+.. note:: Last revision: May 3, 2017.

+These General Terms of Sale govern the sale of products and services by Odoo S.A. to you.
+Additional terms may apply for services provided by Odoo S.A.
+(for example, the Enterprise  Subscription Agreements).
+If these additional terms are inconsistent with the General Terms of Sale, the additional terms will supersede these terms.

+Please read these terms carefully before placing an order with Odoo S.A..
+By accepting an order with Odoo S.A., you mark your acceptance with these terms.

 The client explicitly waives its own standard terms and conditions, even if these were drawn up after these standard terms and conditions of sale.
 In order to be valid, any derogation must be expressly agreed to in advance in